Lowest numbers in two weeks as one more Covid-19 related death and 35 new cases reported

 “This system has been used in other countries and it worked very well.
 The evidence is that using the green zone system can flatten the curve,” he said.

-Dr Josep Jansa, of the European Centre for Disease Control (ECDC), said that Ireland needs to implement more intense contact tracing measures to prevent a resurgence of Covid-19.
+Dr Josep Jansa, of the European Centre for Disease Prevention and Control (ECDC), said that Ireland needs to implement more intense contact tracing measures to prevent a resurgence of Covid-19.

 Dr Jansa said evidence gathered in different countries had indicated that children and school settings were not the main driver of the pandemic.
 He said it may not be necessary to close schools if some cases of Covid-19 were identified.